 Bias and Fairness Concerns

-AI in hiring is powerful but risky.
+AI in hiring is powerful but comes with real risk.
 Amazon famously scrapped an AI recruiting tool in 2018 because it discriminated against women.
 Modern tools address this with:

 - Bias audits — regular testing for demographic disparities

-- Blind screening — removing names, photos, and demographic indicators
+- Blind screening — stripping names, photos, and demographic indicators

-- Diverse training data — ensuring the AI learns from inclusive datasets
+- Diverse training data — the AI learns from inclusive datasets

 - Human oversight — AI suggests, humans decide

 The EU AI Act classifies hiring AI as "high-risk," requiring conformity assessments and transparency.
-Companies deploying AI in hiring should consult legal counsel and conduct regular bias audits.
+Companies deploying AI in hiring should talk to legal counsel and run regular bias audits.

 AI recruitment tools pay for themselves within the first quarter through faster hiring, lower costs, and better candidate quality.
 Start with resume screening (biggest time saver), add AI scheduling (easiest to implement), then expand to sourcing and onboarding.
-The key is keeping humans in the final decision loop — AI identifies the best candidates, people choose them.
+Keep humans in the final decision loop — AI surfaces the best candidates, people choose them.